Michael Hewitt · Executive Vocal Presence

 You're stuck in your head.

 While someone is talking to you, you're already crafting the perfect response.
 You're thinking about how to sound smart instead of actually listening.
-And then the question you ask is redundant — because they already answered it while you were checked out.
+Then the question you ask is redundant, because they already answered it while you were checked out.
 You're operating from cognition, not intuition, and it bottlenecks everything: the emotion, the connection, the trust.

 03